viniciusbe/pomohealth/README.md

 ## 🧐 About <a name = "about"></a>

-This project was based on project created by [RocketSeat's](https://rocketseat.com.br/) during the event NLW#04
+This project was based on a project created by [RocketSeat's](https://rocketseat.com.br/) during the event NLW#04

 ## 🏁 Getting Started <a name = "getting_started"></a>